tijs/fastlane-plugin-translate/README.md

 ## About translate

-Automatically translate iOS `Localizable.xcstrings` files using DeepL API.
-This plugin helps you efficiently manage app localization by translating untranslated strings while preserving your existing translations.
+Automatically translate iOS `Localizable.xcstrings` files and App Store metadata using DeepL API.
+This plugin helps you efficiently manage app localization by translating untranslated strings while preserving your existing translations, and seamlessly translate App Store metadata files like release notes and descriptions to all your supported languages.

 ## Features

+### App Strings Translation

 - **Language selection with progress**: Shows translation completeness for each language
 - **Smart targeting**: Only translates missing strings, preserves existing translations